mojotech/capybara-ui/docs/widgets.md

   end
 ```

-> Note: Radio buttons share the same name, and so must be treated differently.
-Define a group of radio buttons via a parent element, using standard css selectors rather than field-specific selectors.

 #### Defining Fields with CSS Selectors
-If you'd rather use a CSS selector, you can do that by passing the second argument as an array, with the selector as the array's first element.
+If you'd rather use a CSS selector for a `text_field`, `select` or `check_box` widget, you can do that by passing the second argument as an array with the selector as the array's first element.

 ```ruby
   text_field :request, ['.request-field-class'],